Project-Books/book-project/CONTRIBUTING.md

 - Design: helping to design the UI and UX of the web app through prototypes (such as wireframes and drawings)

 - Feedback: we're eager to find new ways to improve, so please do let us know!
+Start a new [idea discussion on GitHub](https://github.com/Project-Books/book-project/discussions/categories/ideas)

 - Triage: help us to [triage issues and pull requests](https://github.com/Project-Books/book-project/wiki/Becoming-a-Triager)